top of page

 Experience

-Prior to this, Haile Selassie's Appeal to The League of Nations, in Geneva (Switzerland), on June 30th, 1936, was unsuccessful.
+Before this, Haile Selassie's Appeal to The League of Nations, in Geneva (Switzerland), on June 30th, 1936, was unsuccessful.
 This was a crucial moment of the 20th century.
 From the point of view of the Emperor, international morality was at stake.
 As his country was being invaded, a known quote from his speech was "It is us today, it will be you tomorrow..."

 Emperor Haile Selassie of Ethiopia Addresses League of Nations June 30th, 1936.